Patricia Kennealy-Morrison: Life and career

 Kennealy-Morrison was born in Brooklyn, New York on March 4, 1946, the daughter of Genevieve Mary (McDonald) and Joseph Gerard Kennely, and reared on Long Island in the hamlet of North Babylon.
 Her family was strict Irish Catholic.

 She attended St. Bonaventure University for two years, majoring in journalism.
 She later transferred to Harpur College (now Binghamton University), where she graduated with a B.A. in English Literature in 1967.
 She also studied at NYU, Parsons School of Design, and Christ Church, University of Oxford.

 After her college graduation at age 21, she moved to New York City, where she worked first as a lexicographer for Macmillan Publishing, then as an editorial assistant, and, from 1968 to 1971, editor-in-chief of Jazz & Pop magazine.
 She was one of the first female rock critics.

 As editor-in-chief of Jazz & Pop she first interviewed Jim Morrison of the rock band the Doors in January 1969.
 After the interview, they began a correspondence, became friends and later lovers.
 She and Morrison exchanged vows in a Celtic handfasting ceremony in June 1970.
 Before witnesses, the couple signed a document declaring themselves wed.
 The relationship continued to be long-distance, which she said suited them both just fine.
 As temperamental artists with their own careers, living together for more than short periods of time may have been too much for either to handle.
 She preferred a non-traditional arrangement to "domesticity" and had no desire to "wash [Jim's] socks".
 Morrison could be very difficult, at times loving and gentle, then suddenly brutal, or cold and distant.
-By the time Morrison was on trial in Miami, potentially facing a long sentence of hard labor, his at times erratic and even cruel behaviour led her to speculate that maybe he hadn't taken the wedding as seriously as he'd led her to believe.
-But then Morrison would change his tune yet again and profess his love and desire for domesticity, claiming he was planning on returning to her and to the Doors in the fall.
+By the time Morrison was on trial in Miami for indecent exposure, potentially facing a long sentence of hard labor, his at times erratic and even cruel behaviour led her to speculate that maybe he had not taken the wedding as seriously as he had led her to believe.
+However, Morrison would change his tune yet again and profess his love and desire for domesticity, claiming he was planning on returning to her and to the Doors in the fall.
 Kennealy-Morrison was skeptical by this point, as he was known to vacillate like this in his other relationships as well.
 Jim Morrison's sudden death at 27 would mean a lack of closure not only for her, but for the many people in his life.